 Raven Maps and Images was established in Medford, Oregon in 1986 by a mapmaker and a marketer.
 Walls would never be the same again.

 The two men named their cartography company ‘Raven’ to honor the majestic bird that sees everything from on high.
 They had had discussions for the five years prior about the potential of selling maps as fine art.
-They concluded that there was great opportunity – among cartography specialists, map lovers, armchair travellers and those who like things that are exquisitely well made and expressive.
-Like handcrafted, large-format state topography maps.
+They concluded that there was great opportunity – among cartography specialists, map lovers, armchair travelers, and those who like things that are exquisitely well-made and expressive - to create handcrafted, large-format state topographic maps.

 Mapmaker Stuart Allan and marketing entrepreneur Michael Beard brought on printer Scott McLeod and the three have been partners ever since.
 They began producing large-format state maps and completed the entire United States in 2003.
-Their elegant maps enjoy an almost cult following – art directors use them to set a tone at fashion shoots and on movie sets, while map geeks deconstruct them in on line forums and at cartography MeetUps.
+Their elegant maps enjoy an almost cult following – art directors use them to set a tone at fashion shoots and on movie sets, while map geeks deconstruct them in on-line forums and at cartography discussions.

 How Map Making Has Changed In This Century

 Pre-computer, Stuart Allan’s work was unbelievably painstaking.
 A map could take thousands of hours to create.
-Imagine: making a dimensional representation of a landmass required layering of sheets to show nuanced aspects, and Stuart’s hand-tools were of steel and sapphire.
+Imagine making a dimensional representation of a landmass requiring layers of sheets to show nuanced aspects, and the cartographer's only tools were of steel and sapphire.

 Raven Maps are often given as gifts.
 Fans gladly share their map love with friends and family and with that enthusiasm, the appeal expands.
 But Raven Maps will never be mass marketed.
-Only aficionados ‘get’ what the company has accomplished in producing their one-of-a-kind maps.
-Among millennials that are glued to their smartphones and use GPS, there are some that hold a place in their hearts for authentic experiences – like vinyl over MP3, like slow cooked over microwaved.
-Those exceptional young people appreciate the precision and poetry of a Raven Map.
-Sure they can use Google to get there, but they much prefer Raven to be transported there.
+Only aficionados understand what the company has accomplished in producing their one-of-a-kind maps.
+These days when we are glued to our cell phones and use GPS to find our way around, we can still hold a place in our hearts for authentic experiences – like vinyl over MP3, like slow cooked over microwaved.
+We can use Google to get there, but we much prefer the precision and poetry of a Raven Map to be transported there.